-- 1) Distances apply between the boundary and edge of the main transformer tank. - 2) If multiple transformer are being installed the designer is required to demonstrate that the substation will still meet the requirements of the noise regulations.
+- Distances apply between the boundary and edge of the main transformer tank. - If multiple transformers are being installed the designer is required to demonstrate that the substation will still meet the requirements of the Noise Regulations. - If the premises has already been built, this distance can be measured to the nearest habitable room.